 The Sub Team’s discussion of this question resulted in agreement amongst most Sub Team members that the answer to the question as to whether, and how, some registry operators are relying on the TMCH validation services and/or accessing the TMCH database in order to provide Additional Marketplace RPMs is “Yes”.
 This is based on information provided by some registry operator members of the Sub Team as well as registry responses to a poll conducted by the Working Group in December 2016.
 The poll questions included the following: (1) Are you accessing data and records in the TMCH for purposes other than obtaining information necessary for the provision of Sunrise and Claims services in accordance with ICANN’s user manuals and technical requirements; and (2) Are you using any capabilities of the TMCH other than for Sunrise Periods and TM Claims Notices?
 Two registries (PIR and Afnic) responded “no” to both questions, while Donuts responded “Yes” to both (for (1), it was to verify Domains Protected Marks List (DPML) block requests, and for (2), it was to leverage SMD files as qualifiers for the DPML service).

+Similarly, the Sub Team came to a similar conclusion in relation to the question about cost increases where a registry operator provides Additional Marketplace RPMs without relying on the TMCH’s validation services or accessing the TMCH database.

-The Sub Team is adding this Explanatory Note to provide information as to how the TMCH may be leveraged by some registry operators to offer Additional Marketplace RPMs, as it believes that even if the answer to the initial question is “Yes”, this is essential information for the rest of the Working Group.
+The Sub Team believes that even if the answer to these initial questions are “Yes”, the information and any additional input that may be provided as part of the responses will be useful to the Working Group.

 Other questions proposed for consideration by the Working Group co-chairs: